 Across multiple studies, no consensus has been reached regarding the effect of vitamin D supplementation on the components of MetS.
 Although these studies did not yield similar results, the findings of the present study reported an inverse relationship between vitamin D supplementation and mentioned factors.
 MetS and vitamin D deficiency are prevalent today, and given the relatively modest price of vitamin D supplementation and the possible mechanisms by which it is suggested, vitamin D supplementation is recommended in people with vitamin D deficiency, even if it has no considerable effect on most MetS factors.
-However, existing data from interventional studies are insufficient to reach a definitive conclusion about the effect of vitamin D supplementation on MetS components in patients without vitamin D deficiency.
-Thus, new clinical studies are needed to test the hypothesis that vitamin D supplementation could alleviate MetS components in patients with sufficient intake of vitamin D.
+However, existing data from interventional studies are insufficient to reach a definitive conclusion about the effect of vitamin D supplementation on MetS components in patients without vitamin D supplementation could alleviate MetS components in patients with sufficient intake of vitamin D.